lucascalvet/2021_22_LBAW_Proj/EBD.md

 ## A6: Indexes, triggers, transactions and database population

 This artefact encapsulates the physical schema of the database, containing the description and implementation of the indexes, triggers and transactions of the database.
-This artefact also contains the database's workload as well as the complete database creation script, including all SQL necessary to define all integrity constraints, indexes and triggers.
+This artefact also contains the database creation script with all the SQL code.
 Finally, this artefact also includes a separate script with INSERT statements to populate the database.

 ### 1. Database Workload